 - The TSA recommends to arrive at the airport two hours before a flight's scheduled departure.
 Allow even more time if traveling with young children, infants, or persons with disabilities.
 Three hours before departure is the recommended arrival time before international flights.

 Dropping Off or Picking Up

 - Active loading and unloading only is permitted in front of the terminals.
 No parking or waiting is allowed.
 Unattended cars in this area will be towed.

 - Use the airport's free Park and Wait lot to wait for arriving passengers then pick them up in front of the terminal.
 The lot is located south of the parking structure.
-Access it by entering on your right as you enter the airport.
+Access it by entering on your left as you enter the airport.